-The brain tumor is a serious health-related issue considered a type of cancer.
+The brain tumor is a serious health-related issue that is considered a type of cancer.
 A higher chance of survival can be achieved with a more accurate and earlier brain tumor detection.
 Furthermore, it is difficult to accurately identify distinct types of tumors.
-The present study briefly and comprehensively presents brain tumor segmentation and detection strategies.
+The present study presents strategies for brain tumor segmentation and detection briefly and comprehensively.
 The motivation for the presented work includes:

 - Rapid diagnosis of bugs

 - High accuracy of results

 - Short diagnostic time

 - Assisting medical specialists in identifying and curing disease in its early stages

-- The savagery of life and time
+- Save the patient's life and time